Benares Historical House

 School program descriptions

-Explore the daily life and customs of the Bradley family in 19th century Upper Canada and learn about relationships between Early Settlers and the ancestors of the Mississaugas of the Credit First Nation.
+Explore the daily life and customs of the Bradley family and the Ross family (early Black settlers) in 19th century Upper Canada and learn about relationships between Early Settlers and the ancestors of the Mississaugas of the Credit First Nation.

 Location: Bradley Museum